Toll Free

 However, underwater lighting does have some drawbacks.
 For one, it can attract unwanted species, such as jellyfish or other types of plankton.
 Additionally, since the light is underwater, it can be difficult to see the fish that are attracted to it.
 This can make it challenging for anglers to know when to cast their line.

 When it comes down to it, both overhead and underwater lighting can be effective at attracting bait fish.
-However, for recreational anglers, above water lighting is often the better option.
+However, for recreational anglers, above-water lighting is often the better option.
 It is more versatile, less likely to spook the fish, and can be used in a variety of locations.
 Plus, with the right setup, anglers can still see the fish that are attracted to the light.

-So if you’re looking to up your fishing game, consider investing in above water lighting.
+So if you’re looking to up your fishing game, consider investing in above-water lighting.
 With the right setup, you’ll be able to attract bait fish without fear of lights hooked by a fishing line or damaged by boat and boat props.

 LED Above Water Fishing Lights